 - and few terminals, resistors and LEDs.

 As always, there is a risk of electric shock/injury when working on devices connected to mains voltage!
 Make sure you understand all the consequences, you’re tech-savvy and you know what are you doing when designing electronic circuits and working on the wiring.
 Devices, that are meant to be operated on public do need to follow safety standards (electrical safety, insulation, intrusion protection) and so on.
 Please, keep that in mind when creating any electrical devices.
 If you’re not sure, contact your local electrician.
+If you’re interested in more details about the control board, please read the the following post about the updated version of the board.

 Water level measurement